ansible/django-ansible-base/docs/lib/views.md

 ANSIBLE_BASE_CUSTOM_VIEW_PARENT = 'my_app.views.DefaultAPIView'
 ```

-This will force `AnsibleBaseDjangoAppApiView` to inherit from `my_app.views.DefaultAPIView` instead of `ansible_base.lib.utils.views.AnsibleBaseView`.
+This will force `AnsibleBaseDjangoAppApiView` to inherit from `my_app.views.DefaultAPIView` instead of `ansible_base.lib.utils.views.ansible_base.AnsibleBaseView`.

-If you want the goodness from `AnsibleBaseView` alongside your custom you, you can also make your custom view inherit from `ansible_base.lib.utils.views.AnsibleBaseView` like:
+If you want the goodness from `AnsibleBaseView` alongside your custom you, you can also make your custom view inherit from `ansible_base.lib.utils.views.ansible_base.AnsibleBaseView` like:
 ```
-from ansible_base.lib.utils.views import AnsibleBaseView from rest_framework.views import APIView
+from ansible_base.lib.utils.views.ansible_base import AnsibleBaseView from rest_framework.views import APIView

 class DefaultAPIView(AnsibleBaseView):